farhiongit/message-in-the-bottle/README.md

   1. After reading the next message (*b*), we get `[__cd]`.
 The reader head moves on *c*.
   1. After writing a message *e* ( at the writer head position), we get `[e_cd]`.
 The writer head moves to the next position after *e*.
   1. After reading the two next messages (*c* and *d*), we get `[e___]`.
-     The reader head overflows at the beginning of the buffer, on the first postion, ready for the next message to be read (*e*).
+     The reader head overflows at the beginning of the buffer, on the first position, ready for the next message to be read (*e*).
   1. After writing messages *f*, *g*, *h* (appended at the writer head position), we get `[efgh]`.
-     The writer head overflows and moves at the beggining of the buffer, on the first postion.
+     The writer head overflows and moves at the beginning of the buffer, on the first position.

      Therefore, the reader and writer heads do overlap *after writing*, indicating that the buffer is *full*.